mykeels/ImgR/README.md

       providerName="System.Data.SqlClient" />
     ```

+-   Copy the files in the `Contents` folder into your `~/Contents` Folder

--   And Finally (Yea, Ikr?), Copy the `Views/Images` Folder into your `Views` Folder.
+-   And Finally (Yea, Ikr?), Copy the contents of the `Views` Folder into your `Views` Folder.
 This will give you the Views you need to work with ImgR.
 Click [here](https://github.com/mykeels/ImgR/blob/master/ImgR/Views/Images.zip?raw=true) to download the Views as a compressed folder.

 ### How it works
 ImgR uses a Target Device system to manage its Images.
 Each device possesses the following properties: